eslint/eslint/docs/rules/handle-callback-err.md

-# Enforce Callback Error Handling (handle-callback-err)
+# handle-callback-err

+Enforces callback error handling.

 This rule was **deprecated** in ESLint v7.0.0.
 Please use the corresponding rule in [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).